Fans allowed to bring water into Sunday's Jags - Chiefs game

 The rules are being relaxed to ensure fans don't get too hot in the stands.
 Temperatures are expected to be around 97 degrees and the feel-like temp inside the stadium will reach an estimated 104 degrees according to News4Jax meteorologist Rebecca Barry.

+Due to anticipated high temperatures for Sunday's Jaguars game versus the Kansas City Chiefs, the Jaguars and SMG Jacksonville will permit each ticketed guest to bring one, commercially-branded, factory-sealed, plastic bottle of water that is 16.9 oz. or less in size inside the gates at TIAA Bank Field.
+Other outside beverages, cups and reusable water bottles are not permitted for Sunday's game.

+Jaguars fans are reminded to stay hydrated for the 1 p.m. kickoff.
+For fans looking for some shade before or during the game, the Daily's Place amphitheater is open for all attendees and features a large video screen broadcasting the entire game.
+Fans can also visit any guest services booth to request a free cup to fill at any of the stadium's water fountains.
+The Jacksonville Transportation Authority has provided two cooling buses located on the plaza level at the bases of Ramps 2 and 4 near the Fan Entertainment Zone, where fans can climb aboard and take a few minutes to cool off.
+There will also be water stations and misting fans available near the buses."

-But fans will have to follow certain rules if they bring water inside the gates, as noted in the following tweet.
+But fans must follow the bottled water rule if they bring water inside the gates, as noted in the following tweet.

 Due to anticipated high temperatures for tomorrow's game, the @Jaguars & SMG will permit each ticketed guest to bring one (commercially-branded, factory-sealed) plastic bottle of water that is 16.9 oz. or less in size inside the gates at @TIAABankField.